Savvypool/Privacy-Policy/Privacy Policy.md

 deemed that if you continue to use the platform, you have given SavvyPool your unconditional consent and agreement as set forth in section 43A and 72A of the Information Technology Act, 2000.

-- a) Savvy Pool may need some personal information from users in the course of and for the provision of its services, such as their name, email address, contact information, permanent address, etc. In order to provide seamless and uninterrupted services, Savvy Pool may be required to share certain personal information, such as name and contact number, with its registered business partners.
-Savvy Pool only utilizes such information to verify and authenticate users' identities.
-However, Savvy Pool never uses a user's personal information for commercial gain or divulges it to any unrelated third parties.
+- a) SavvyPool may need some personal information from users in the course of and for the provision of its services, such as their name, email address, contact information, permanent address, etc. In order to provide seamless and uninterrupted services, SavvyPool may be required to share certain personal information, such as name and contact number, with its registered business partners.
+SavvyPool only utilizes such information to verify and authenticate users' identities.
+However, SavvyPool never uses a user's personal information for commercial gain or divulges it to any unrelated third parties.

-- b) For the purposes of this Privacy Policy, "you" or "User" shall mean any natural or legal person, whether registered or not, who has agreed to use the Platform and avail of Savvy Pool's services in accordance with the terms of use, including Users whose accounts are about to expire.
+- b) For the purposes of this Privacy Policy, "you" or "User" shall mean any natural or legal person, whether registered or not, who has agreed to use the Platform and avail of SavvyPool's services in accordance with the terms of use, including Users whose accounts are about to expire.